bjoyce3/Jupytercon2017_Notes/README.md

 Examples of Juypter notebooks running several languages to input data, munge it, and output analyses.

 ### Billions of data points graphed in Jupyter
 Examples of plotting libraries (Bokeh mostly) and HoloViews to handle millions or billions of points on graphs.
+GitHub repo https://github.com/ioam/jupytercon2017-holoviews-tutorial

 ## Points of Interest